ryankarlos/AWS-ML-services/projects/forecast/README.md

 example dataset which is a time series of the Wikipedia page hits for Peyton Manning.
 More details about the package can be found [here](https://peerj.com/preprints/3190/)

-The code for the following exercise can be found [here](https://github.com/ryankarlos/AWS-ML-services/tree/master/projects/forecast) and configuring virtual environment with dependencies [here](https://github.com/ryankarlos/AWS-ML-services/blob/master/README.md#environment-and-dependencies)

-Notebooks for the various steps described in the next sections can be found [here](https://github.com/ryankarlos/AWS-ML-services/blob/master/projects/forecast/notebooks/AWS_Forecast_automl.ipynb)
-The notebook [AWS_Forecast.ipynb](https://github.com/ryankarlos/AWS-ML-services/blob/master/projects/forecast/notebooks/AWS_Forecast_automl.ipynb) uses the functions in the modules in this package to import data into S3, create an AWS forecast dataset and import data into it from S3, train a predictor and then forecast using the model.
+The modules and functions referenced in the code blocks in this exercise can be accessed [here](https://github.com/ryankarlos/AWS-ML-services/tree/master/projects/forecast).
+These contain helper functions for importing data into S3, creating an AWS forecast dataset and importing data into it from S3, training a predictor and then forecasting using the model.
+The code snippets and outputs used in the next few sections, can also be accessed in the [notebook](https://github.com/ryankarlos/AWS-ML-services/blob/master/projects/forecast/notebooks/AWS_Forecast_automl.ipynb).
+Instructions on configuring the virtual environment with dependencies can be accessed [here](https://github.com/ryankarlos/AWS-ML-services/blob/master/README.md#environment-and-dependencies).

 #### Data prep